 The purposes for which we collect, hold, use and disclose your personal information

-If you are a user of any website of ours, a prospective customer, a customer or guarantor of a customer’s credit, a contractor or supplier of goods and services to us, an employee, a job applicant or other person from or about whom we collect, hold, use and/or disclose personal information we shall do so only for the following purposes:
+If you are a user of any website of ours, a prospective customer, a customer or guarantor of a customer’s credit, a contractor or supplier of goods and services to us, a job applicant or other person from or about whom we collect, hold, use and/or disclose personal information we shall do so only for the following purposes:

 - any purpose permitted or required by the Australian Privacy Law or any other any law;